 Theatre & Performance Archives

-The V&A Museum of Childhood at Bethnal Green, London includes a major collection of archives from toy and children's clothing manufacturers, and from individuals involved in the toy industry.
+Young V&A at Bethnal Green, London (formerly the V&A Museum of Childhood) includes a major collection of archives that capture and record childhood creativity, play and design.
 It also preserves papers documenting the history of childhood, schooling and play, donated to the Museum by both researchers and private individuals.